Tony Lupien

 Ulysses John "Tony" Lupien Jr. (April 23, 1917 – July 9, 2004) was an American first baseman in Major League Baseball (MLB).
 He was a left-handed batter who played for the Boston Red Sox, Philadelphia Phillies and Chicago White Sox.
 Lupien was an all-around athlete and successful coach.
-He is the grandfather of professional wrestler John Cena.
+He was the grandfather of professional wrestler and actor John Cena.

 Early life

 Lupien was born in Chelmsford, Massachusetts, the son of Eugenie Gosselin and Ulysses J. Lupien.
 His parents were of French Canadian descent, and his father was named "Ulysses" because of his great-grandfather's admiration for president Ulysses S. Grant.
 Lupien graduated from Harvard in 1939.
 At Harvard, he was captain of the baseball team as a junior and of the basketball team as a senior.
 He was the Eastern Intercollegiate League batting champion in 1938 and 1939, and he also was a quarterback for his freshman football team.